gl-inet/docs3.x/docs/app/tor.md

 To use the Tor firmware:

 1. Download the correct firmware for your router.
-2. Flash it to the router according to [this guide](/setup/firmware.md), DO NOT reserve settings.
+2. Flash it to the router, DO NOT reserve settings.

 If you brick your router after flashing the wrong firmware or wrong way, please use uboot failsafe to debrick the router.